composor/composi/docs/styles.md

 You can define styles for a component.
 There are three ways to do this:

 1. You can style your component using [BEM] conventions(http://getbem.com/introduction/) and adding the component's styles to your project's stylesheet.
+2. You can use inline styles.
+This expects an object of property/values.
-2. You can provide your component with a style tag with styles for it inside the component's markup.
+3. You can provide your component with a style tag with styles for it inside the component's markup.
-3. You can use the NPM module `stylor` to create a virtual stylesheet scoped to your component.
+4. You can use the NPM module `stylor` to create a virtual stylesheet scoped to your component.

 Style Tag in Component
 ----------------------